lizschley/number_six/scripts/documentation/update_process.md

       1. The array of ids or updated_at will be used in a where statement that will pull in all the associated data so it can be edited.
       2. It is necessary to do this data retrieval, before doing updates.
       3. You may need to run some preliminary db queries, run step 1 just to get the information needed or put in some print statements to get ids, guids, etc
-      4. **Important fact:** you will get a TypeError unless the ids are strings; although ids are ints on the db, in this process we are converting the data to a query string
     - Open scripts/batch_json_db_updater_s1.py and use the Step One Usage examples
     - Step One output will be written to the <MANUAL_UPDATE_JSON> directory
-    - The add_* keys and the delete_* keys will automatically be copied over to the output file and the only reason to change the values would be to use the information from Step One to add the information or to make corrections.
+    - The add_* keys and the delete_* keys will automatically be copied over to the output file and the only reason to change the values would be to use the information retrieved in Step One to add the information or to make corrections.
  2. Step 2.
 Edit the file produced by Step 1 (still with run_as_prod == False).
     - Will be in <MANUAL_UPDATE_JSON> directory
     - For updating records, always leave the unique keys: